lucalista/shinestacker/docs/gui.md

 * Real-time logs appear in new tab
 * Progress bar shows current action
-* Thumbnails generate for completed stages
+* Thumbnails generate for completed stages (images, histograms)

-Different actions can optionally display istograms or other intermediate results.

 When the job finishes, a *Retouch* button is enabled, which opens the output image into the retouch area.